Last Updated on August 4, 2021 by pirie

 Heel recovery is important because it keeps your foot contact light and brings your knee up into the proper position.

-However young athletes tend to let their arms swing out of control.
-In other words, the most important point of proper sprinting technique in regards to the arms is keeping a 90-degree bend at the elbows.
+However, young athletes tend to let their arms swing out of control.
+In other words, the most important point of proper sprinting technique regarding the arms is keeping a 90-degree bend at the elbows.

 For instance, it is important to keep your arms swinging at the side and not in front.